byjg/php-phpthread/README.md

 Although it is possible in our implementation, **Do not return** big or complex data structures/objects, in the return because it can exhaust the memory.

-### Promisses
+### Promises

-Our implementation is a very limited version of Promisses, and it has only the `.then()` method without chainning.
+Our implementation is a very limited version of Promises, and it has only the `.then()` method without chainning.

-Also, the return of the promisse uses the shared memory, and it has the same limitation of the Thread return.
+Also, the return of the promise uses the shared memory, and it has the same limitation of the Thread return.

 ## Install